 - Enterprises are just only linear, but also a matrix organisation.

 - Employees now need to collaborate and coordinate with multiple stakeholders.

 “Only 8 per cent of global organisations believe their performance management process is worth the time they put into it, but the race is on to change that. – Josh Bersin”

 What follows are the changes which will need to be made if Performance management is to survive in the future.

 Transformation in Performance Management will enable the employees and managers to perceive the performance assessment differently.
 Rather than an annual backwards-looking process, managers will now sit down for continuous performance dialogues.
 The conversations will be forward-looking, They will only discuss what the supervisor sees for the employee in the next 12 months.

-Employee goal setting not a top-down approach but a dynamic agile and frequent process
+2. Employee goal-setting not a top-down approach but a dynamic agile and frequent process

 Goal setting can no longer be an annual exercise stemming from the goals of the manager and their supervisors.
 A certain flexibility and agility factor is to be built in to continuously align to the change in business and organisational strategy leading to individual employees.
 The goal-setting process is enabled to share goals and team view of goals to foster a culture of collaboration.